 A lack of female leaders is a society-wide problem.
 Gender quotas in political systems have been around for some time because it is widely accepted that equal representation across different strands of society is necessary within institutions that hold significant power.

-Many work environments have been built with a traditional male breadwinner model in mind and are therefore not very inclusive of women.
-It is important to bear this in mind when moving forward and implementing structural changes.
+Many work environments have been built with a traditional male breadwinner model in mind and are, therefore, not very inclusive of women.
+It is essential to consider this when moving forward and implementing structural changes.

-If we want more women to lead in tech, it is important to re-evaluate many of these long-held assumptions.
-When companies are open to changing their mindset, the workplace becomes a more welcoming space for women, and for other minorities, who may previously have felt that they didn’t belong.
+If we want more women to lead in tech, it is crucial to re-evaluate many of these long-held assumptions.
+When companies are open to changing their mindset, the workplace becomes a more welcoming space for women and for other minorities who may previously have felt that they didn’t belong.

 We must also think critically about media portrayals of the people who work in tech and challenge old stereotypes to prevent them from being perpetuated by younger generations.
 Instead of only buying gifts of robots, science kits and lightsabers for boys, we should offer these toys to girls too.

 “We as an industry should be partnering with educators at schools and universities to demonstrate the kinds of projects that will be exciting to them.
 These women are the founders of our future and we need to encourage them so that they don’t miss their opportunity to shape the world.”

-The organization aims to have trained 1 million girls by the year 2050 and with eleven branches throughout the US and one in Johannesburg already, they are well on their way.
+The organization aims to have trained 1 million girls by the year 2050, and with 11 branches throughout the US and one in Johannesburg already, they are well on their way.
 By building communities of young tech enthusiasts and encouraging girls to believe in their abilities, BGC is confronting the gender gap in tech head-on.

-Their programs target women in all levels of education and seek to empower students to use tech to devise solutions to African problems.
-The digital divide that exists between high and low-income countries exacerbates the tech gender gap, so it is crucial to have organisations like AkiraChix addressing this.
-Founder Judith Owigar says that to amend the gender imbalance in tech, we need to:
+Their programs target women at all levels of education and seek to empower students to use tech to devise solutions to African problems.
+The digital divide that exists between high and low-income countries exacerbates the tech gender gap, so it is crucial to have organizations like AkiraChix address this.

 “…expose young girls to technology early and make the work environment comfortable those women working in STEM.”

-CareerFoundry’s own Raffaela Rein serves as an excellent example of a female tech hero, having co-founded her own successful startup.
-Raffaela considers upbringing, social norms and the different social expectations placed on girls as the main culprits when it comes to the lack of women in tech.
+CareerFoundry’s own Raffaela Rein is an excellent example of a female tech hero who co-founded her own successful startup.
+Raffaela considers upbringing, social norms, and the different social expectations placed on girls as the main culprits of the lack of women in tech.
 She believes that getting more women into the field is a priority and argues that:

 “Most likely, different perspectives help shape a better and more successful outcome.
 Diversity creates acceptance and allows for different viewpoints.
 Also, if there is a lack diversity in any given industry which is not based on a socio-economic lack of diversity, then that shows that something in the system is going wrong.”

 In July 2015, she launched a diversity project at Pinterest in which practical goals were set to achieve greater representation of women and minorities within the company.
-If employees at other tech companies follow in her footsteps and organise similar initiatives, we will undoubtedly make good progress.
+If employees at other tech companies follow in her footsteps and organize similar initiatives, we will undoubtedly make good progress.